He1mont/CapitalOne-Carbon-Impact/README.md

 ### Database
 This project utilizes [Prisma](https://www.prisma.io/docs) as the development tool.
 Detailed implementations of how to use prisma could be found the [Prisma Document](./docs/prisma-document.md).

 The database is deployed on [Amazon RDS](https://aws.amazon.com/rds/).
-Please note that some networks, such as `eduroam`, may block access to Amazon RDS.
-If you encounter any other errors accessing Amazon RDS, please contact scygs2@nottingham.ac.uk.

 ### APIs
 The APIs utilised in this project are listed below.